-The Family Start Manukau board is made up of active participants in our community with a focus on health and well-being.
+The FSM board is made up of active participants in our community with a focus on health and well-being.

 Roine Lealaiauloto - Chair

 Roine Lealaiauloto is Chief Executive Officer of Penina Health Trust, an organisation dedicated to helping people who have faced difficulties and/or discrimination because of mental illness.